george-badia/toy-code/README.md

 This Grade Calculator is a simple program that calculates a student's grade based on the marks entered.
 The user is prompted to input the student's marks, and the program validates the input to ensure it falls within the range of 0 to 100.
 The grade is then determined based on the specified criteria.

 ## Instructions/installation set-up
-To run the Net Salary Calculator, follow these steps:
+To run the Grade generator, follow these steps:

 Ensure you have Node.js installed on your machine.
 Clone the repository https://github.com/george-badia/toy-code containing the code.
 Open a terminal and navigate to the directory where the code is located.
-Install the necessary dependencies by running: npm install readline-sync Run the program by executing the following command: node netSalaryCalculator.js Follow the prompts to enter the basic salary and benefits.
+Install the necessary dependencies by running: `npm install readline-sync` Run the program by executing the following command: `node gradegenerator.js` Follow the prompts to enter the student's marks.
 The program will then display the grade of the student.
 ## Technologies Used
 - JavaScript
 - Node.js